NCAR/tiegcm-docs/docs/source/index.rst

 TIEGCMrun
 --------
 TIEGCMrun is a tool used for TIE-GCM pre-processing.
-It offers functionalities for compilation, Input file creation, PBS job generation and Job executino.
+It offers functionalities for compilation, Input file creation, PBS job generation and Job execution.

 TIEGCMpy
 --------